ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 An WebTransport session over HTTP/2 is terminated when either endpoint closes the stream associated with the CONNECT request that initiated the session.

-Prior to closing the stream associated with the CONNECT request, either endpoint can send a CLOSE_WEBTRANSPORT_SESSION capsule with an application error code and message to convey additional information about the reasons for the closure of the session.
+Prior to closing the stream associated with the CONNECT request, either endpoint can send a CLOSE_WT_SESSION capsule with an application error code and message to convey additional information about the reasons for the closure of the session.

 Session errors result in the termination of a session.
-Errors can be reported using the CLOSE_WEBTRANSPORT_SESSION capsule, which includes an error code and an optional explanatory message.
+Errors can be reported using the CLOSE_WT_SESSION capsule, which includes an error code and an optional explanatory message.

-An endpoint can terminate a session without sending a CLOSE_WEBTRANSPORT_SESSION capsule by closing the HTTP/2 stream.
+An endpoint can terminate a session without sending a CLOSE_WT_SESSION capsule by closing the HTTP/2 stream.

 A stream that is reset terminates the session without providing an application-level signal, though there will be an HTTP/2 error code.